 Sam has a hard time when things don’t go his and cries, “I hate everything!”
 With the help of his aunt, Sam learns new ways to deal with his anger and feel better.

-This book is a part of another series of books about emotions that uses brightly illustrated stories to help kids understand how their emotions and actions are related—and how they can learn to manage both.
+This book is part of another series of books about emotions that uses brightly illustrated stories to help kids understand how their emotions and actions are related—and how they can learn to manage both.

 At the end of each book, a two-page series of pictures invites kids to tell a story in their own words.
 Click through to find more books in the series.